 Why did Sage 50 Backup Fail?

-- The issue with the Connection Manager
+- The issue with the Sage connection manager

 - The .SAJ folder is too large